Credit unions have been a big part of my financial wellness mission playing a pivotal role in my road trips.

 My credit union coop has an app, website, phone number, and you can even text your current location to ‘my coop’ to find the nearest ATM options.

 All of my worries had been withdrawn from my mind.
 I was ready to join a credit union.
 Sign me up (literally).

-Fantastic interest rates, low fees, and free ATMs were enough to draw me in.
+Fantastic interest rates, low fees, and free ATMs

 Although as time went on, I began reading the signs around the lobby.
 Shiny posters with smiling college kids promoted a number of ‘beginner’ credit cards.
 There were also advertisements for no annual fee credit cards, mortgages, business loans, and heck… any kind of loan.
 The more I looked around, the more I realized the credit union had a lot to offer.
 I thought, “It’ll be handy to already be a trusted member when I need more than just a checking account.”

 They called me by name even before handing them checks to deposit.
-They weren’t just reading my name off them.
+They weren’t just reading my name off of them.
 I remember asking one day how everyone remembers my name.
 I said, “I only have five college professors this semester.
 We’re two weeks into classes and I barely know their first names.
 How do you remember mine when I only come in here a hand full of times each month?”
 The teller told me she knew my cousin.
 Another teller heard me give a speech at a college event and remembered my name.
 Another teller knew my mother.
 They say credit unions offer excellent customer service.
 From my experience, they sure do.